biggie-boss/LoreRim/README.md

 - Jyggalag Devotee now also gives - take no damage while staggered.
 - Kynareth blessing dropped to +30 stamina.
 Followe reworked to: Plant-based food is 50% stronger.
 When eating is, restore 200% more stamina, deal 20% more bow damage and run 20% faster..
 Devotee also gets "Friendly animals and spirit summons are have their attributes healed" No prayer cooldown at devotee level.
 - Leki Follower changed to 30% damage ingore for all melee attacks (not just power attacks).
 Devotee changed to 50% more damage against targets at full hp.
-- Mannimarco Follower changed back to undead and removed time requirement, but now is only up to 100%.
+- Mannimarco Follower: Conjured undead last up to 20% longer and necrotic spells are up to 10% stronger.
 Devotee changed back to only undead conjurations but swapped health to 20% physical damage.
 - Magnus rework.
 New Follower: up to 30% stronger touch or rune spells and 50% less charge use when holding a staff.
 New Devotee: Potions and ingredients restore 2x magicka.
 When under the effects of a magicka potion, soul gems provide 2x charge.
 No penalties for Atronachs.
 - Mara Follower changed to restore 1 health/magicka/stamina per second with hands lowered.
 Devotee also gains takes 25% less physical damage when hands are lowered.
 - Mehrunes devotee also gets up to 10% stronger destruction and slowly heals nearby friendly Daedra.